Peter Hessler: Career

-Hessler joined the Peace Corps in 1996 and was sent to China for two years to teach English at Fuling Teachers College, in a small city near the Yangtze River in Chongqing.
+Hessler joined the Peace Corps in 1996 and was sent to China for two years to teach English at Fuling Teachers College, in a small city near the Yangtze River in Sichuan, later Chongqing municipality.
 He later worked in China as freelance writer for publications such as the Wall Street Journal, the Boston Globe, the South China Morning Post, and National Geographic.
 Hessler joined The New Yorker as a staff writer in 2000 and served as foreign correspondent until 2007.

 Hessler has written four books on China.
 River Town: Two Years on the Yangtze (2001) is a Kiriyama Prize-winning book about his experiences in two years as a Peace Corps volunteer teaching English in China.
 Oracle Bones: A Journey Through Time in China (2006) features a series of parallel episodes featuring his former students, a Uighur dissident who fled to the U.S., and the archaeologist Chen Mengjia who committed suicide during the Cultural Revolution.
 His third book, Country Driving: A Journey from Farm to Factory (2010), is a record of Hessler's journeys driving a rented car from rural northern Chinese counties to the factory towns of southern China, and the significant economic and industrial growth taking place there.
 While his stories are about ordinary people's lives in China and not motivated by politics, they nevertheless touch upon political issues or the lives of people who encountered problems during the Cultural Revolution, one example being that of the story of the archaeologist Chen Mengjia and his wife, poet and translator Zhao Luorui.
 In 2013, he published Strange Stones: Dispatches from East and West (2013), which, like his previous works, also covers China's ordinary people and life.

 Hessler left China in 2007 and settled in Ridgway, Colorado, where he continued to publish articles in The New Yorker on topics including the Peace Corps in Nepal and small towns in Colorado.
-He has also become a serious runner and is predicted to be one of the leads in the Olympic Marathon in 2024.

 In October 2011, Hessler and his family moved to Cairo, where he covered the Middle East for The New Yorker.
 In an interview upon being named a MacArthur Fellow in September 2011, he expressed his intention to spend much of the next year learning Arabic.
 He said he envisioned spending five or six years in the Middle East.
 While living there, he and his wife both learned Egyptian Arabic.
 In 2019, he published The Buried: An Archaeology of the Egyptian Revolution, a book detailing his experiences of Egypt during the Arab Spring.

 In August 2019, Hessler and his family moved to Chengdu in southwest China.
 He taught nonfiction writing at Sichuan University - Pittsburgh Institute.
 During his time in Chengdu, Hessler wrote several pieces for The New Yorker about how China handled the COVID-19 pandemic.
-Because Sichuan University-Pittsburgh Institute declined to renew his teaching contract, he and his family moved back to Colorado at the end of the first semester of 2021.
+Because Sichuan University-Pittsburgh Institute declined to renew his teaching contract, after some of his students reported Hessler's class, he and his family moved back to Colorado at the end of the first semester of 2021.

+Since 2024, Hessler has coached track at a middle school in Ridgway, Colorado.